5 Absolutely Stunning Ideas for Using Seasonal Seed Pods in Your Fall Decor

 - Fill the log with potting soil.

-- Buy a few miniature plants and set them in the soil-filled trough.
+- Set a few miniature plants in the soil-filled trough.
 Lidbeck-Brent used begonias and small ferns for their attractive leaves.

 - Dig some moss outdoors with a flat spade or buy it from a crafts store.
 Cut a few pieces to cover the exposed soil.

-- Select a variety of pods and insert them into the soil around your plants.
+- Insert a variety of pods into the soil around your plants.
 For this design, Lidbeck-Brent uses mintolla balls and lotus, mahogany, and badam pods, available online or at crafts stores.

-Even without their bright petals, the huge seed heads of sunflowers are beautiful when featured in a fall arrangement with acorns, leaves, and dark brown seedpods.
-Because dried flowers and pods don't need a vase full of water to keep their good looks, you can fill up a clear container with acorns (Metallic Acorns, $1.49, Hobby Lobby) instead to help hold each stem in place.
+Even without their bright petals, the huge seed heads of sunflowers are beautiful when featured in a fall arrangement with acorns, leaves, and dark brown seed pods.
+Because dried flowers and pods don't need a vase full of water to keep their good looks, you can fill up a clear container with acorns ($13, Crate and Barrel) instead to help hold each stem in place.

 - Fill a vase with acorns (gathered or store-bought).

-- Insert drooping sunflower seed heads around the rim and dried hydrangea flowers behind them to give the bottom of the bouquet a visually balanced look.
+- Insert dried sunflower seed heads around the rim and dried hydrangea flowers behind them to give the bottom of the bouquet a visually balanced look.

 - Add taller stems of different pods, keeping the arrangement sparse and loose so their individual silhouettes stand out.

-A plain grapevine wreath (30-inch Grapevine Wreath by Ashland, $18.99, Michaels) quickly transforms into a more welcoming fall door decoration with a few seedpods, fall leaves, and berries.
-Lindbeck-Brent used a wide variety of pods and plants to create her wreath, but you could also choose just a few favorites to mix together for a similar look.
+A plain grapevine wreath ($5, Walmart) quickly transforms into a more welcoming fall door decoration with a few seedpods, fall leaves, and berries.
+Lindbeck-Brent used a variety of seed pods and plants to create her wreath, but you could also choose just a few favorites to mix together for a similar look.

-- Cut or break the band binding the stems tightly together.
+- Cut or break the band binding the stems tightly together in a grapevine wreath.

 - Pull the circular vines of the wreath apart slightly to add more dimension and create slots for inserting stems and pods.